 RSS – What Is It?

-- RSS, which, according to some experts stands for Rich Site Summary, is more commonly referred to now as Really Simple Syndication.
-It it is also referred to as a “feed” or “web feed”.
+- RSS is short for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
+It is also often referred to as a “feed” or “news feed”.

-- Feeds are also used to publish frequently updated information, such as new blog post items, news, videos, etc., to which any user can choose to subscribe.
+- RSS feeds are often used to publish information that is frequently updated, such as blog post items, news, video playlists, etc., to which any user can then subscribe.

-- Essentially, an RSS feed is a structured XML document that includes either full or summarized text along with other metadata such as published date, feed author, etc. It allows people to subscribe to content on sites that publish feeds and then browse updates posted on these sites using a feedreader.
-Conversely, RSS feeds also enable publishers to syndicate their information automatically.
+- Essentially, an RSS feed is a structured XML (XML = Extensible Markup Language) document that includes full or summarized text along with metadata such as date of publishing, feed author, etc. It allows people to subscribe to content on sites that publish feeds and then view any updates posted on these websites through an RSS feed reader.
+Conversely, RSS feeds also enable publishers to automatically syndicate information.

-- There are different kinds of feeds, read by different feed readers.
-Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
-All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices, feed readers, and programs.
+- Feeds can be made available in different formats and read by different aggregators.
+Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF (Resource Description Framework) feeds.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices, readers, and programs.

-- Many sites and software tools also let you combine multiple RSS feeds to display news and updates from many different sources.
+- Many sites and software tools also let you combine many RSS feeds to display news and updates sourced from various sites.

-This in-depth guide shows you where your RSS feed is located, how to syndicate your content online using RSS, and how to add someone else’s content to your site using RSS feeds.
+In this comprehensive guide, we show you where your RSS feed is located, how to syndicate your content online using feeds, and how to display content from other sites on your site using RSS feeds.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a very powerful way of sharing web content.
-Feeds provide online users with a way to keep up with the latest information published on sites they are interested in.
+Content syndication is a very powerful and legitimate way of sharing web content.
+RSS Feeds provide web users with a simple and easy way to receive the latest information posted on different websites.

-Syndication allows online newspapers to deliver readers up-to-date news and stories of general interest from all around the planet without having to post more news staff to every location in the world …
+Syndication allows news reporting agencies to deliver readers global stories and the latest news from all around the planet without having to post more news writers to every location in the world …

-(News reporting agencies rely on syndication to publish stories from other news agencies around the planet.)
+(Global media publications rely on content syndication to publish newsworthy content from other news agencies around the planet.)

-Syndication is a legitimate way of sharing information with other sites.
-News reporting agencies syndicate news stories using feeds …
+Syndication is a legitimate way of sharing newsworthy content. online media publications syndicate newsworthy content using feeds …

 (Syndication is a legitimate way of sharing information)